openharmony/docs/en/application-dev/reference/apis/js-apis-telephony-data.md

 getDefaultCellularDataSlotId(): Promise\<number\>

-Obtains the default SIM card used for mobile data.
+Obtains the default slot of the SIM card used for mobile data.
 This API uses a promise to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO

 **System capability**: SystemCapability.Telephony.CellularData

-**Return Value**
+**Return value**

 | Type             | Description                                                        |
 | ----------------- | ------------------------------------------------------------ |